WORLDCHAMPION JET Tribute and Moments of Back-to-back Trips

 Another view of the FLYING DOLPHIN XVII and of the FLYINGCAT 5 together in Piraeus.

-The HIGHSPEED 4 seen in Piraeus, with the cruiseferry ELYROS of ANEK Lines seen in the background.
+The HIGHSPEED 4 spotted in Piraeus, with the cruiseferry ELYROS of ANEK Lines seen in the background.

 Two ships owned by 2way Ferries, the ACHAEOS and the APOLLON HELLAS, seen together in Piraeus.
 The former operates on the Piraeus-Aegina-Agistri line since 2014, whereas the latter serves the Piraeus-Aegina-Methana-Poros line since 2017.
 She had also been on the Saronic Gulf from 1990 to 1995, and from 1999 to 2013.
 Between 1995 and 1999 she was operating in South Korea (before being repatriated in Greece in 1999), whereas from 2014 to 2016 she spent three summers on the Sporades.